spicata/spicata99/unmotivational.md

 > *okay mr strawman suck my balls*
 > me in [dear this person x](dearX.md), added here with the request of e huynh.

+> *i am going to grab hold of a tentacle, and i'm going to start ... i am going to be brave*
+> *you will want to grab hold of more tentacles, and you'll want to keep going*
+> some person we are watching in advocacy

 [^1]: this was the funniest goddamn crap i have ever seen in my entire life.